jrmoren0/quartz/content/BootCamp/Module2 Lesson1.md

 ---
-title: "lesson1"
+title: "Lesson 1"
 ---

 # Object Oriented Programming
-Modular Software developlment using Classes to construct objects which contain data in the form of properties (fields).
+Modular Software development using classes to construct objects which contain data in the form of properties (fields).

 ## 4 Elements of OOP